Because cavities, mouth breathing, and poor sleep

 Is insurance accepted at your practice?

-We understand that healthcare costs can accumulate, but NW Myofunctional Therapy is an out-of-network provider and cannot directly bill insurance.
+We understand that healthcare costs can accumulate, but My Functional Smile is an out-of-network provider and cannot bill insurance.

 Choosing to work with an out-of-network provider offers greater transparency in treatment costs for both the patient and the provider.
 This allows us to focus on your needs instead of working under the constraints of insurance companies.
 Our pricing is clear from the start, with no hidden fees, co-pays, or premiums.
-At NW Myo, we prioritize working directly for our patients, not for insurance companies that control the time spent with you and what treatments are prioritized.
+At My Functional Smile, we prioritize working directly for our patients, not for insurance companies that control the time spent with you and what treatments are prioritized.

 Additionally, we accept FSA and HSA payments and provide the necessary receipts.